briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     2. _(2)_ The offender knows or has reasonable cause to believe that the other person's driver's or commercial driver's license or permit or nonresident operating privileges have been suspended or canceled under Ohio R.C.
-[Chapter 4510][ORC Chapter 4510], or any other provision of the Ohio Revised Code or this Traffic Code.
+[Chapter 4510][ORC 4510], or any other provision of the Ohio Revised Code or this Traffic Code.

     3. _(3)_ The offender knows or has reasonable cause to believe that the other person's act of driving the motor vehicle would violate any prohibition contained in Ohio R.C.
-[Chapter 4509][ORC Chapter 4509].
+[Chapter 4509][ORC 4509].

     4. _(4)_ The offender knows or has reasonable cause to believe that the other person's act of driving would violate Ohio R.C.
-[4511.19][ORC Section 4511.19] or any substantially equivalent municipal ordinance.
+[4511.19][ORC 4511.19] or any substantially equivalent municipal ordinance.

     5. _(5)_ The offender knows or has reasonable cause to believe that the vehicle is the subject of an immobilization waiver order issued under Ohio R.C.
-[4503.235][ORC Section 4503.235] and the other person is prohibited from operating the vehicle under that order.
+[4503.235][ORC 4503.235] and the other person is prohibited from operating the vehicle under that order.

 2. _(b)_ Without limiting or precluding the consideration of any other evidence